akkanben/about-me-guessing-game/README.md

    - Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

 Author: Ben Mills

+## Lab 04 Pair Programming
+I was paired with Ben Mills.
+Ben was the navigator and I was the driver during our session.
+I aided Ben with refactoring switch statements into functions.
+This reduced the overall code block and allowed Ben to better organize the overall JavaScript file.
+Ben was fantastic to work with!

+Author: Jared Barnes